BrightChanges/Unit-3/CoinSnack.md

 ![](https://github.com/BrightChanges/Unit-3/blob/main/CoinSnack%20System%20Diagram%20(1).png)
 Fig. 3 System diagram of CoinSnack app
-/Descripton:
+/Descripton: The CoinSnack apps receives inputs such as snack name, delivery location, email from the client, processes these data with its codes, and returns outputs such as a receipt, and storing those data into its database.

 #### ER Diagram (DO THIS DIGITALLY AFTER THE WHOLE PROGRAM WORKED)

 ![](https://github.com/BrightChanges/Unit-3/blob/main/IMG_4857.jpg)
-Fig.4 ER Diagram of CoinSnack app's database /Description: The CoinSnack apps receives inputs such as snack name, delivery location, email from the client, processes these data with its codes, and returns outputs such as a receipt, and storing those data into its database.
+Fig.4 ER Diagram of CoinSnack app's database /Description: The ER Diagram shows that CoinSnack app's database has 2 data tables: User & Snack.
+The User table has id as the primary key and other columns like email, password, delivery location.
+The Snack table has id as the primary key, and other columns like name, price, amount.

 ## Criteria C: Development